University of Wisconsin - Madison

-Aili Mari Tripp is Professor of Political Science and Evjue Bascom Professor in Gender and Women’s Studies at the University of Wisconsin-Madison.
+Aili Mari Tripp is Wangari Maathai Professor of Political Science and Gender & Women’s Studies and Chair of the Department of Gender and Women's Studies.
 Tripp’s research has focused on women and politics in Africa, women’s movements in Africa, women and peacebuilding, transnational feminism, African politics (with particular reference to Uganda and Tanzania), and on the informal economy in Africa.
-She is on leave during the Spring 2017 semester, having been awarded an Axel Springer residential fellowship at the American Academy in Berlin.
-Her research involves a comparative study of women and legal reform in North Africa.
+Her current research involves a comparative study of women and legal reform in North Africa.
 She is also coordinating a related research project on Women and Peacebuilding in Africa, funded by the Carnegie Corporation of New York and the Foreign Ministry of Norway, involving research in northern Nigeria, South Sudan, Sudan, Algeria, and Somalia.
 The researchers are from Nigeria, Uganda, Somalia, Sudan, Norway and the United States.
-She spent 2015-16 in Morocco on a Fulbright fellowship, conducting research on women’s rights in North Africa.
-She held a Feminist Scholar fellowship from the Center of Research on Gender and Women at the University of Wisconsin-Madison in the Fall of 2016.
+She recently has won awards from Fulbright, the American Academy in Berlin and the Center for Research on Gender and Women at the UW-Madison.

 Tripp has been the recipient of numerous awards and honors, including the African Politics Conference Group best book on African politics award, the Victoria Schuck award of the American Political Science Association for the best book on women and politics.
 In 2014 she won the African Studies Association Public Service Award.
-She is currently active on the steering committees of the Social Science Research Council’s Next Generation Social Science in Africa Program and the American Council of Learned Societies’ African Humanities Program.
+She is currently active on the steering committee of the American Council of Learned Societies’ African Humanities Program.

 Aili Tripp “Gender, Race, and Intersectionality,” In Palgrave Handbook on Gender and Development: Critical Engagements in Feminist Theory and Practice.
 Ed.
 Wendy Harcourt, New York, Palgrave Macmillan Publishers.
 2016.